C24IO/SM-E2E-CHZAR/README.md

 ### Part 2 - Create a model and deploy an endpoint
 -----------

-##### Let's take a look at how we would use a pretrained model and deploy an endpoint using that
+#### Let's take a look at how we would use a pretrained model and deploy an endpoint using those artifacts

 1. Navigate to your Cloud9 instance and go into the terminal in that instance